finbourne/lusid-sdk-python/sdk/docs/InstrumentsApi.md

 # **query_instrument_capabilities**
 > InstrumentCapabilities query_instrument_capabilities(lusid_instrument, model=model)

-[EXPERIMENTAL] QueryInstrumentCapabilities: Query capabilities of a particular instrument in advance of creating it.
+QueryInstrumentCapabilities: Query capabilities of a particular instrument in advance of creating it.
 These include instrument features, and if model is provided it also includes supported address keys and economic dependencies.

 Returns instrument capabilities containing useful information about the instrument and the model.
 This includes  - features corresponding to the instrument e.g. Optionality:American, Other:InflationLinked  - supported addresses (if model provided) e.g. Valuation/Pv, Valuation/DirtyPriceKey, Valuation/Accrued  - economic dependencies (if model provided) e.g. Cash:USD, Fx:GBP.USD, Rates:GBP.GBPOIS